lukekarrys/strava-bulk-edit/README.md

 I really wanted bulk editing for my 224 Strava activities so I could make them all public.
 It started as simple script I wrote in the browser console and ended up as this.

-This is in not affiliated with Strava, Inc in any way.

 ## Installation